Rafael-Euzebio/study-notes/CS50x/Week 4: Memory/Automatic Memory Allocation.md

 ```

 ## Memory Location
-A variable allocated automatically has its contents stored in the [[Stack Segment]] memory, where its contents are freed right after the program leaves its scope.
+A variable allocated automatically has its contents stored in the [[Memory Stack]] memory, where its contents are freed right after the program leaves its scope.
 The